 Sufficient tissue perfusion and oxygenation are vital for all metabolic processes in cells and the main factor influencing tissue repair and resistance to infectious organisms.

 A concept that encompasses both the delivery of oxygen, the transport of oxygen in the tissue, and the consumption of oxygen by the cells could be called tissue oxygen perfusion.
-This concept could be useful for clinicians describing tissue perfusion and oxygenation of the patient.
+This concept could be helpful for clinicians describing tissue perfusion and oxygenation of the patient.

 Subcutis and mucosa of the gastrointestinal tract are such tissue types.
 Many monitoring systems are available to measure tissue perfusion and oxygenation.